 3.4 Council on 23 June 2021 agreed to delegate authority to the Audit Committee to formally approve the audited accounts if the finalised audited accounts could not be reported to a Council meeting prior to the end of November.
-Due to the timing of the completion of the audit, the audited accounts were not available to be reported to either the October Council or the Council meeting on 9 November.
+The audit has only recently been finalised and therefore the audited accounts were not available to be reported to either the October Council or the recent Council meeting on 9 November.